nntrn/sshell/readme.md

 ## bash

+- [351](data/351): last reboot - list of the times and dates when the system was recently rebooted
+- [350](data/350): MemAvailable - memory tracker: get reclaimable memory from /proc/meminfo
 - [346](data/346): clone gitlab project using project token
 - [344](data/344): exec vs eval - process
 - [343](data/343): gitlab - clone using personal token